csmberkeley/spot-bot/README.md

 You will also need to configure the MongoDB database to accept traffic from your IP address, or else you will not be able to access the database.

-Once all that is configured, you can start the local server with
+Once all that is configured, you can initialize the environment variables from your .env file with

+    . initenv.sh

+And start the local server with

     bash run.sh